Miami and The Keys: Urban Chic, Natural Wonders

 Lower Keys – Big Pine, Key West

-The Lower Keys has offbeat reasons to explore ashore.
 Take a bike ride through the National Key Deer Refuge to photograph miniature deer.
 Big Pine Key’s Blue Hole is home to alligators, turtles, fish, ducks and wading birds.
 During the construction of the Florida East Coast Railway this body of fresh water was the rock quarry.
 Sugar Loaf Key has a huge bat tower, built in the 1929, that never appealed to bats.
 This architectural oddity is on the National Register of Historic Places.

 Spend the afternoon on the Jet Skis exploring islets, coves and mangrove swamps.
 As the sun goes down, head to Mallory Square, where jugglers, acrobats, magicians, fortunetellers, locals and tourists praise the setting sun.
 In Key West, this signals the start of the party.

 About 25 miles west of Key West, the Marquesas are positioned where the Atlantic Ocean and the Gulf of Mexico converge.
 Here the ferocious winds and raging seas of tropical storms claimed the Atocha and other galleons in the Spanish fleet loaded with silver, gold and emeralds.
 The remote and pristine region is protected under a marine sanctuary law, so should you find any, picking up doubloons is illegal.
 There is an abundance of bird life, turtles, stingrays, tarpon, and bonefish.
 Anchor off these islands and you may never be further from civilization.

 Spend an afternoon, a weekend or a week sailing around South Florida.
 Here is a selection of some top yachts available for charters departing from Fort Lauderdale, Miami and the Florida Keys.

 Contact Select Yachts to explore your options.
 We have what you desire, from stately superyachts to classic sailing yachts.
 Charter with us.
 We know the ropes.